SQL Server Views Interview Questions and Answers

 - Views cannot be based on temporary tables.

 In this article, I try to explain most frequently asked SQL Server Views interview questions and answers.
-I hope this article will help you with your need.
+I hope this article will help you with your needs.
 I would like to have your feedback.
 Please post your feedback, question, or comments about this article.